How to Show Love to Someone Who Suffers Depression

 In the beginning it may seem useless and discouraging because nothing we do makes them feel better.
 However, constant effort and actions will let them know they are not alone in the battle.

-Challenge destructive thoughts
+Challenge destructive thoughts that depression creates

 The sadness that this illnesses is known for usually comes with a large amount of painful and treacherous destructive thoughts.